-Although Africa is richly endowed with fossil-based and renewable energy sources, Sub-Saharan Africa for example, has the lowest energy access rates in the world, with only about half of its population having access to electricity (IEA Report 2018).
-Nonetheless, Africa has a unique opportunity to address this issue by pursuing sustainable energy development as a basis for long-term solution to the energy scarcity problem.
-Countries like Morocco, South Africa, Egypt, Ethiopia and Kenya are currently spearheading this course.
-Morocco is currently competing to be a global renewable energy leader.
+Although Africa is richly endowed with fossil-based and renewable energy sources, Sub-Saharan Africa, has the lowest energy access rates in the world, with only about half of its population having access to electricity (IEA Report 2018).
+Nonetheless, Africa possesses a unique opportunity to address this issue by pursuing sustainable energy development as a basis for long-term solution to the energy scarcity problem.
+Countries like Morocco, South Africa, Egypt, Ethiopia and Kenya are spearheading this course.
+Morocco is currently competing to be a global renewable energy leader in the near future.

 Morocco’s steady growth in renewable energy

-Besides solar energy, Morocco is equally looking into Wind generated energy.
-In July 2018, the Saudi Arabian Acwa Power opened the 120MW Khallidi wind farm in Tangier.
-An Italian company known as Enel Green partnered with Siemens and the local Nareva Holding to set up the current largest 850MW wind programme in the country.
+Besides solar energy, Morocco is also working towards Wind generated energy.
+In July 2018, the Saudi Arabian company, Acwa Power, opened the 120MW Khallidi wind farm in Tangier.
+Beside that, an Italian company known as Enel Green partnered with Siemens and the local Nareva Holding to set up the current largest 850MW wind programme in the country.
 Five other wind projects worth approximately $1.1billion are due to kick off by the end of 2020 under the supervision of the Acwa Power consortium.

 If Sub-Saharan Africa starts to unlock its vast renewable energy resources, almost half of the growth in electricity generation will come from renewables by 2040, increasing access to steady electricity to 950 million people.
 Three major steps in the energy sector that could boost the sub-Saharan economy by 30% in 2040, if supported by more general governance reforms.
 This includes: additional investment in the power sector worth $450 billion, reducing power outages by half and achieving universal electricity access in urban areas.
 A deeper regional co-operation and integration, facilitating new large-scale generation and transmission projects and enabling a further expansion in cross-border trade.
 Last but not the least, better management of resources and revenues, adopting robust and transparent processes that allow for more effective use of oil and gas revenue (IEA Report 2014).